 We found that our favorite thing to do was to not have a plan of when and where to eat.
 We perused the city, and when we got hungry we found a place to eat.
-We asked locals for their recommendations of the best food in each area, and they did not once disappoint.
+The best thing we did was to ask locals for their recommendations of the best food in each area, and they did not once disappoint.

-Pretty literally named.
+Pink Street is named pretty literally.
 It is a street.
-That is pink.
-Pink Street!
+That street is pink.
+Call it Pink Street!

 Sounds kinda funny, but in reality it is really cool!
-What really defines Pink Street is that the night life on Pink Street is where the extreme party animals get their rocks off.
-Think Amsterdam meets Fremont Street in Las Vegas.
+What really defines Pink Street is that the Lisbon nightlife on Pink Street is where the extreme party animals get their rocks off.
+This is basically where Amsterdam meets Fremont Street in Las Vegas.
 Be ready to enjoy yourself.

 If you are going to Lisbon to party, you had better head to Pink Street at night.
+Pink Street is definitely on the list of unusual things to do in Lisbon, which is part of what makes it such a special place!
 If you are planning a family getaway, head to Pink Street for some pictures during the day, and stay outside a 2 block radius after the sun goes down.